gcallah/JohnGray/papers/garrard.md

 28(6): 734-57.

 [^1]: Nietzsche was actually surprisingly ambivalent about the
-    Enlightenment, as I shown in Garrard 2008.
+    Enlightenment, as I have shown in Garrard 2008.

 [^2]: See Garrard 2007 for an account of Berlin's views on liberalism
     and the Enlightenment.

+[^3]: Gray 2023 is an exception.
+It relies directly on the writings of
+    Thomas Hobbes.

-[^3]: For a very good general overview of these changes in Enlightenment
+[^4]: For a very good general overview of these changes in Enlightenment
     historiography, see Outram 2019.

-[^4]: The various national forms of Enlightenment are chronicled in
+[^5]: The various national forms of Enlightenment are chronicled in
     Porter and Teich 1981.

-[^5]: See Schmidt 2000.
+[^6]: See Schmidt 2000.

-[^6]: This is the theme of Garrard 2006
+[^7]: This is the theme of Garrard 2006